ankane/shorts/Securing-Database-Traffic.md

 Securing database traffic inside your own network can be a great step for defense in depth.
 It’s also a necessity for [Zero Trust Networks](https://www.amazon.com/Zero-Trust-Networks-Building-Untrusted/dp/1491962194).

-Amazon RDS supports SSL out-of-the-box, but it’s a little bit of work to get PgBouncer secured.
+Both Amazon RDS and PgBouncer have built-in support for TLS, but it’s a little bit of work to get it set up.
 This tutorial will show you how.

 ## Direct Connections

 The first step is to make sure all direct connections are secure.
 Luckily, Amazon RDS has a parameter named `rds.force_ssl` for this.
-Once it’s applied, you’ll see an error if you try to connect without SSL.
+Once it’s applied, you’ll see an error if you try to connect without TLS.
 You can test this out with:

 ```sh
 psql "postgresql://user:secret@dbhost:5432/ssltest?sslmode=disable